Codit/BizTalk-Extended/README.md

 BizTalk\<Extended\>
 ======================
-_"BizTalk\<Extended\>"_ is an open-source project that will take your BizTalk development to the next level.
+_BizTalk\<Extended\>_ is an open-source project that will take your BizTalk development to the next level.

 # Features at a glance
 BizTalk<Extended\> offers the following features: